Protecting consumers

 Healthy competition

-Our work to protect consumers also helps support healthy competition, integrity in the financial system, and the sustainable growth and international competitiveness of the UK.
+Our work to protect consumers also helps support the growth and competitiveness of the UK economy and our market integrity.

-By maintaining high standards in consumer protection, we aim to create a foundation of trust.
+By maintaining high standards in consumer protection, we build trust in financial services.

 When competition works well, consumers are empowered as well as informed.
 Firms compete to win their business based on service, quality, price and innovation.